Keplyx/keplyx.github.io/games.md

 # Games

 Here are the games I made.
-Keep in my I made those to learn game development, so they are pretty basic (if not shitty).
+Keep in mind I made those to learn game development, so they are pretty basic (if not shitty).

 But feel free to try them, they are free!